Telcoin-Association/TNIPs/content/src/tnips/tnip_2.md

 Governance should review and provide feedback on how validators withdraw and exit the network.
 Further evaluation is needed to identify appropriate penalties for slashable offenses.

+The concept of "effective stake" is not clearly defined at this time.
+As penalties and rewards are applied to validator stake, their balance will fluctuate.
+If the amount staked is above the minimum requirement, it may or may not influence the node's chances of being selected in the shuffle.
+Governance should review and provide feedback if validators should be considered more favorably during the shuffle process if their stake is higher than other nodes.

 ### Committees On-Chain

 Storing committees on-chain ensures any clients following the canonical tip have the latest committee information.